A Denali National Park Itinerary for Two Full Days

 Stop 4: 49th State Brewing

-An old bus movie prop on a Denali National Park itinerary
+An old bus movie prop in Denali National Park

 Visit the prop bus from the movie Into the Wild at one of the state’s best breweries.
 Just don’t leave any sandwiches inside.